Strawberry White Hot Chocolate

 If you don’t have an immersion blender, you can easily blend these ingredients up in a blender or a food processor to make a smooth white hot chocolate!

 You can also use FRESH strawberries if you have them on hand.
-I keep frozen strawberries in the wintertime for things like this, so it's up to you.
+I keep frozen strawberries in the wintertime for things like this because they tend to be sweeter than fresh winter berries, so it’s up to you.

 Similar Posts